If your pet is a dog go here

 of urine - something we do not want.
 So some veterinarians give these

 pets thiazide diuretics.

-One of the simplest ways to increase your cat’s water intake is to increase the saltiness of its food.
+One of the simplest ways to increase your cat’s water intake is to slightly increase the saltiness of its food.
 Based on what they had read about human medicine, there was a time that veterinarians thought that doing so would increase the calcium content of urine which might aggravate an oxalate stone problem.
 But that does not appear to be true in cats.
-The higher salt diet produced urine was more dilute an less likely to form calcium oxalate stones (based on a lower RSS).
+A slightly higher salt diet produced urine was more dilute an less likely to form calcium oxalate stones (based on a lower RSS).
 You can read about the study done in dogs in the US here and the one in the UK here.
-Despite those results, recommendations regarding optimal salt content in your pet remain confusing. (ref)
+Despite those results, recommendations regarding optimal salt content in your pet's diet remain confusing. (ref)

 should limit their salt intake.
 But the most recent study in dogs found

 that a low sodium diet in otherwise healthy dogs might cause more damage

 than good (ref) and the most recent human study found the same thing in otherwise healthy